HomeBlogSolarSolar Panel Lifespan in BC: A Homeowner’s 25-Year Guide

 We make the process of going solar straightforward and transparent.
 Here’s what you can expect when you work with Budget Heating and Plumbing Services:

 1. Free Consultation & Site Assessment: Our process begins with a no-obligation consultation.
 We discuss your energy goals, analyze your electricity bills, and use satellite imagery to assess your roof’s solar potential.
 We then conduct a site visit to confirm measurements and check your home's electrical panel.
 2. System Design & Proposal: We design a custom solar array tailored to your home and energy needs.
 You'll receive a detailed proposal outlining the system size, recommended equipment (panels and inverters), projected energy production, a firm price, and a clear breakdown of all available rebates and incentives.
 3. Permitting & Paperwork: Once you approve the proposal, we handle all the necessary paperwork.
 This includes submitting applications for BC Hydro net metering, municipal building permits, and provincial and federal rebate programs.
 We manage the entire process so you don’t have to.
+Our article on BC Electrical Panel Upgrade: 100 to 200 Amp Service covers this topic in depth.
 4. Professional Installation: Our certified and licensed electricians and installers will mount the racking, run the wiring, and attach the solar panels to your roof.
 We work efficiently and safely, ensuring every aspect of the job meets the rigorous standards of the BC Building Code and the Canadian Electrical Code.
 5. Inspection & Commissioning: After the installation is complete, we arrange for the final inspection from your local authority and BC Hydro.
 Once approved, we commission the system.
 We’ll walk you through the monitoring software so you can track your home's energy production in real-time.

 FAQ: Solar Panel Lifespan in BC